A guest post by Marvin Tumbo, the CEO of Socialight Media

 The airport is not as busy as Oliver Tambo Int’l Airport or JKIA so checking in and out is pretty fast with no hassle at all.

 Getting Around: The local money is called Pula and it has the same strength as the South African Rand.
 The largest denomination here is 200 Pula.

 There are many taxis from the Airport and it costs between 60 and 100 pula ($6 to 10) to get to the city.
-Some of the Hotels usually provide for your transport back to the Airport for free when leaving like Cresta President.
+Some of the hotels usually provide your transport back to the airport for free when leaving, like the Cresta President.

 If you have meetings within the city, you can use Taxis, which will cost you between 20 and 40 Pula (less than $5).
 There are no traffic Jams here so going to and from the Airport and around the city is not a hassle at all.
 The roads are in great shape and there is a healthy respect for the law here, which means no funny (bad) driving.

 Gaborone is a very secure city, and Safety-wise, it is very safe to walk around any time of the day or night.
 I saw very few police officers for the duration I was there and locals will tell you that there are no horror stories like robberies and muggings or worse.
 You even feel that the place is very safe without being told.

 Botswana also has our version of Matatu’s plying various routes.
 I did not get to use these but compared to the Matatu’s in Nairobi, they look more organized and respectful.